urbanopt/urbanopt.github.io/customization/base_workflow.md

 - [`ReduceLightingLoadsByPercentage`](https://github.com/NREL/openstudio-common-measures-gem/tree/master/lib/measures/ReduceLightingLoadsByPercentage): An OpenStudio Measure that is used to reduce the lighting load by a certain amount.
 The measure is skipped for the baseline Scenario.
 For the high efficiency Scenario, the `skip_measure` argument is set to false and the measure is implemented.

 - [`default_feature_reports`](https://github.com/urbanopt/urbanopt-scenario-gem/tree/master/lib/measures/default_feature_reports): An URBANopt Scenario Measure that creates a `default_feature_reports.json` used by URBANopt Scenario Default Post-Processor.

+- [`BuildResidentialModel`](https://github.com/urbanopt/urbanopt-example-geojson-project/tree/master/example_project/measures/BuildResidentialModel): An OpenStudio "meta-measure" that calls measures from the OpenStudio-HPXML workflow.
+Applies only to the three low-rise residential building types.